ajit010/Azure-9-12-sept-Sync/README.md

-2. Create a Budget in Azure account .
+# Task 2.
+Create a Budget in Azure account .

 (set  a scope -- "present subscription"